-There’s a cyber security myth that’s costing small businesses big bucks: SMBs aren’t the target of cyber threats.
+There’s a cyber security myth that’s costing businesses big bucks: small businesses aren’t the target of cyber threats.
 In reality, nothing could be further from the truth.
 One Verizon report notes that 58% of malware attack victims are small businesses.
 In order to be prepared, it’s important to understand some of the trends that are shaping cyber security today.
-Here’s a closer look at the 2019 landscape and what SMB leaders need to know.
+Here’s a closer look at the 2019 landscape and what business leaders need to know.

-Threats are becoming more sophisticated: Perhaps the biggest takeaway for SMBs, beyond the fact that they’re potential targets, is that the cyber security threat landscape is becoming more sophisticated.
+Threats are becoming more sophisticated: Perhaps the biggest takeaway, beyond the fact that they’re potential targets, is that the cyber security threat landscape is becoming more sophisticated.
 Attack loops are threats that lodge in your backup and get initiated when you try to restore data after a breach.
 With cryptojacking, criminals siphon power from victims’ computers to mine for cryptocurrency.
-The way that criminals are thinking about extracting value from their victims is changing—and as a result, small and mid-size businesses need to track, prepare for, and defend against a wider range of threats.
+The way that criminals are thinking about extracting value from their victims is changing—and as a result, businesses need to track, prepare for, and defend against a wider range of threats.

 Fileless attacks expand: When you think of a cyber security attack, you may think of clicking a link that downloads malware—or opening an infected attachment.
 These things still happen every day, but employee training and better tools have made them less effective.
 A new generation of so-called fileless attacks are becoming more common.
 A fileless attack leverages a legitimate application—or even your operating system—against you, often by exploiting a known vulnerability.
 If your team is late installing a system update or has fallen behind on patches, for example, that could leave you open to these attacks.
 Because a fileless attack doesn’t install anything on the computer, it’s more difficult to detect or prevent with traditional methods like anti-virus software.

-Security design and technology investments converge: In some cases, SMBs have had individual cyber security solutions in place or have ad hoc solved specific threats when they arise.
-To respond competently to the range of threats facing businesses, SMBs are investing in strategic security process design.
+Security design and technology investments converge: In some cases, businesses have had individual cyber security solutions in place or have ad hoc solved specific threats when they arise.
+To respond competently to the range of threats, they are investing in strategic security process design.
 Once it’s clear what issues have arisen, technology investments can be made to help support the processes and fight the biggest risks.

-The Bottom Line: What’s an SMB To Do?
+The Bottom Line: What’s a Small Business To Do?